Remote APT Data Analysis

 (2) Start "UltraVNC Viewer" from the icon on your Windows desktop (see download and installation instructions below).

-- (2.1) VNC Server: enter the current IP address - available by request, it used to be "126.96.36.199".
+- (2.1) VNC Server: enter the current IP address - available by request, it is no longer "220.127.116.11".
 None of the other parameters should need adjustments and can keep their default values.

 - (2.2) hit "connect".
 A new dialogue window pops up.